 Rapid City CBOC/Outpatient Treatment Program - Rapid City, SD

-Rapid City Cboc/outpatient Treatment Program is an inpatient rehab center located at 3625 5th Street in the 57701 zip code in Rapid City, SD.
 It is operated by the U. S. Department of Veterans Affairs.
-Rapid City Cboc/outpatient Treatment Program provides relapse prevention from naltrexone, administers naltrexone and buprenorphine maintenance.
-Some of the treatment approaches used by Rapid City Cboc/outpatient Treatment Program include 12-step rehab, brief intervention services and anger management.
-Rapid City Cboc/outpatient Treatment Program provides outpatient methadone/buprenorphine or naltrexone treatment, outpatient rehab and IOT.
-It also provides inpatient treatment for co-occurring mental health and substance use disorders and residential treatment for substance abuse.
+Rapid City Cboc/outpatient Treatment Program provides buprenorphine maintenance, buprenorphine for pain management and relapse prevention from naltrexone.
+Some of the treatment approaches used by Rapid City Cboc/outpatient Treatment Program include counseling for trauma victims, 12-step rehab and counseling for substance abuse.
+Rapid City Cboc/outpatient Treatment Program provides IOT, outpatient rehab and outpatient methadone/buprenorphine or naltrexone treatment.
+It also provides inpatient treatment for co-occurring mental health and substance use disorders and residential treatment for substance use.
 Other addiction treatment offered includes treatment for non-substance use addiction disorder.

 Address: 3625 5th Street, Rapid City, SD 57701